Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Concluding remarks

 \section{Concluding remarks}

-In this work, we have started the study of the question of finding the smallest order of a graph of odd-girth $2k+1$ which does not map to $C_{2l+1}$.
-We have determined a number of previously unknown values, in particular we showed that a smallest graph of odd-girth~7 not mapping to $C_5$ is of order~15.
-In contrast to the result of Chv\'atal on the uniqueness of the smallest triangle-free 4-chromatic graph~\cite{C74}, we have found more than one graph of odd-girth~7 on 15 vertices which does not map to $C_5$.
-In fact, Gordon Royle showed computationally, that there are at least 10 such graphs.
+In this work, we have started investigating the smallest order of a $C_{2\ell +1}$-critical graph of odd-girth $2k+1$.
+We have determined a number of previously unknown values, in particular we showed that a smallest $C_5$-critical graph of odd-girth~7 is of order~15.
+In contrast to the result of Chv\'atal on the uniqueness of the smallest triangle-free 4-chromatic graph~\cite{C74}, we have found more than one such graph: Gordon Royle showed computationally, that there are exactly eleven such graphs (private communication, 2016) and Figure~\ref{fig:2graphsOrder15} shows three of them.

+Regarding Table~\ref{table}, we do not know the growth rate in each row of the table.
+Perhaps it is quadratic; that would be to say that for a fixed $\ell$, $\eta(k,C_{2\ell+1})=\Theta(k^2)$.
+This is indeed true for $\ell=1$, as proved in \cite{N99}.

+Our last remark is about Theorem~\ref{thm:columns}.
+We think that for any given $k$, Theorem~\ref{thm:columns} covers all values of $k$ for which $\eta(k,C_{2\ell+1})=4k$.

-A similar problem of interest is to ask for the order of a smallest graph of girth $g$ which does not map to $C_{2l+1}$.
+A similar problem of interest is to ask for the order of a smallest $C_{2\ell +1}$-critical graph of girth $g$.
 This question has not been studied much.
-In this formulation, the Gr\"otzsch graph is the smallest graph of girth~4 which is not 3-colourable.
+In this formulation, the Gr\"otzsch graph is the smallest $C_3$-critical graph of girth~4.
 When girth~5 is considered, then again a computational work of Gordon Royle showed that 21 vertices are needed and again the answer is not unique~\cite{MO}.

-Our last remark is about Theorem~\ref{thm:columns}.
-We think that for any given $k$, Theorem~\ref{thm:columns} covers all values of $k$ for which $\eta(k,l)=4k$.
+See~\cite{EG19} for further studies.